riscv/sail-riscv/README.md

 ------------------

-Install [Sail](https://github.com/rems-project/sail/), either via opam or by or building Sail from source and setting `SAIL_DIR` in your environment pointing to its top-level directory.
+Install [Sail](https://github.com/rems-project/sail/), either via opam or by building Sail from source and setting `SAIL_DIR` in your environment pointing to its top-level directory.

 ```